Fall Dates: mid-September to mid-December

 Additional costs include:

-- Lunch and dinner (all meals for summer students)
+- Lunch and dinner (all meals for summer and dorm students)

 - Refundable Library Deposit

 - Passport (if you do not already have one)

 - Madison College Perspectives on Study Abroad Course Tuition (approximately $120)

 If you would like to know more about studying abroad through Madison College, please email us or call 608-246-6201 to schedule an appointment.